Sunday, January 31, 2021

 Facebook: https://www.facebook.com/dragonsnackgames/

-Normally, I'd call this "a trip to The Shop", Dragon Snack is much more than a "shop".
+Normally, I'd call this "a trip to The Shop", but Dragon Snack is much more than a "shop".
 It's huge.
 I was the only shopper probably because of the holiday and that wide open space threw me for a loop.

 On entry, there is a closeout section in front of the register loaded with stuff I want.
-I bumbled my way past it and on to the dozen or more racks that line the center of the store.
+I bumbled my way past it and onto the dozen or more racks that line the center of the store.
 They have a bit of everything from books to figures.
 I was so Woww'ed by what I saw, I am unable to process everything I saw.
-The outer walls are lined with shelves loaded with books, games and puzzles.
+The outer walls are lined with shelves loaded with books, games, and puzzles.
 Maybe some models, too.

 Unlike other "game shops" Dragon Snack Games is open, airy, and brightly lit.
-I was easily able to make up a list of 50 things I wanted on entry and ticked off a list of 50 more items I saw that I now want after browsing the shelves.
+I was easily able to make up a list of 50 things I wanted on entry and ticked off a list of 50 more items I saw that I now wanted after browsing the shelves.
 To say their selection is ample is an understatement.
 Prices are on par with other outlets or websites.
 If they are more expensive than online retailers, it's tiny and worth the experience.

 The back of the store is dedicated to either in-store gameplay or some sort of DIY activities, I was not able to tell as it was not in use due to Covid.
 I can't wait to go back after this mess is over.

-Quirks: In addition to being brightly lit and spacious, they play Sisters of Mercy and have a large glass screen between the cashier and customer.
+Quirks: In addition to being brightly lit and spacious, they play Sisters of Mercy and have a large glass screen between the cashier and the customer.
 It is completely touchless.
 I was surprised when the cashier asked me to turn the boxes around so she could read the price.
 Real, really touchless.
 It was one of the best touchless shopping experiences I have ever had.
 Probably on par with something you'd see at a massive company like Disney.

 Yeah, that feels about right.
 It's the Disney World of Game shops in my mind.